kubernetes-sigs/kubespray/contrib/terraform/openstack/README.md

-# Kubernetes on Openstack with Terraform
+# Kubernetes on OpenStack with Terraform

-Provision a Kubernetes cluster with [Terraform](https://www.terraform.io) on Openstack.
+Provision a Kubernetes cluster with [Terraform](https://www.terraform.io) on OpenStack.

 ## Status

-This will install a Kubernetes cluster on an Openstack Cloud.
+This will install a Kubernetes cluster on an OpenStack Cloud.
 It should work on most modern installs of OpenStack that support the basic services.

 ### Known compatible public clouds